jamieyoung5/pubroulette-api/README.md

 - USE_GOOGLE_PLACES:
     0 = open street maps will only be used and the google places api will not be queried 1 = google places will be used exclusively
-    2 = google places will be used exclusively but open street maps + other scrapers will be used as a backup 3 = google places will be used in conjunction with open street maps + other scrapers